 3. Blend In House and MSP IT Services

 MSP is not an either/or scenario for businesses.
 Many companies already have an IT department staffed with a few employees.
-However, at a smaller size, internal IT teams genuinely struggle to achieve and maintain acceptable service levels.
+However, internal IT teams can struggle to achieve and maintain acceptable service levels at a smaller size.

 For these departments, augmenting them with MSP teams with individual specialisations removes the burden from in-house IT staff.
-This frees them up to narrow their focus to what’s most pertinent to them and the upper management team.
+This frees them to narrow their focus to what’s most pertinent to their company and the upper management team.
 The MSP is then responsible for day-to-day monitoring, net management, 24/7 IT helpdesk, and other activities.

 4. 24/7 IT Helpdesk

 Anyone who’s ever tried to manage a helpdesk or customer support line 24 hours a day, 365 days a year knows how hard it is.
 There are no two ways about it; it is a trial and doesn’t get much easier with time, either.

 Operating a 24/7 helpdesk in-house often requires too many resources for smaller businesses.
 To do it well, training and retaining a deep pool of talented employees is necessary to properly manage incoming communications (live chat, email, phone calls, etc.).
 Gamely attempting it, it quickly becomes a drain on often short-staffed IT departments.

 MSPs employ a range of strategies to minimise downtime and keep businesses running smoothly.
 These strategies include:

 - Proactive Monitoring: MSPs continuously monitor IT infrastructure and systems to identify and address potential issues before they escalate into major disruptions.
 This proactive approach helps prevent downtime and ensures that systems are always performing at their best.

 - Incident Response: MSPs have experienced teams ready to respond to IT incidents promptly and effectively.
 They can quickly diagnose and resolve issues, minimizing the impact of downtime on business operations.